On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Long-Memory OAMP

 The factor $\xi_{\mathrm{A},t',t}$ is the empirical average for the partial derivatives of the posterior mean $\boldsymbol{x}_{\mathrm{A},t}^{\mathrm{post}}$ with respect to the elements in $\boldsymbol{x}_{\mathrm{B}\to \mathrm{A},t'}$.
 The formula~(\ref{ext_covariance_A}) for the covariance is justified via state evolution.

-The numerator in (\ref{ext_mean_A}) is the so-called Onsager correction of the posterior message $\boldsymbol{x}_{\mathrm{A},t}^{\mathrm{post}}$ to realize asymptotic Gaussianity, and originates from a general error model in \cite{Takeuchi211}.
-The denominator in (\ref{ext_mean_A}) has been selected to simplify state evolution, as considered in VAMP~\cite{Rangan192}, while it can be set arbitrarily.
+The numerator in (\ref{ext_mean_A}) is the Onsager correction of the posterior message $\boldsymbol{x}_{\mathrm{A},t}^{\mathrm{post}}$ to realize asymptotic Gaussianity, and originates from a general error model in \cite{Takeuchi211}.
+The denominator in (\ref{ext_mean_A}) has been selected to simplify state evolution, as considered in VAMP~\cite{Rangan192}.
 In particular, this selection is the best when the true posterior mean estimator is used.
-See Appendix~\ref{appen_A} for the details.
+See Section~\ref{sec2_C} for the details.